-7 Best Centerpin Rods Of 2024
+7 Best Centerpin Rods Of 2025

-I have also sold Centerpin Float rods in my tackle store and worked with many river guides that use these rods, so I’ve had lots of feedback, which I’ll share with you here.
+I have also sold Centerpin and Float rods in my tackle store and worked with many river guides that use these rods, so I’ve had lots of feedback, which I’ll share with you here.

 The best rod for you is the one that is suitable for the type of river that you fish, as well as the type and size of fish that you fish for, and the rod that fits into your budget.

-Before you buy a rod, I want to emphasize that a skilled angler will catch ten times more fish on a cheap $100 rod than a new angler will catch on a $1500.00 rod.
-Skill trumps all, so don’t feel pressured to buy something beyond your budget.
+Before you buy a rod, I want to emphasize that a skilled angler will catch ten times more fish on a cheap $100 rod than a new angler would catch on a $1500.00 rod.

 I may earn a commission from the affiliate links on this site, which is at no cost to you.
 Learn More